 Report of Regents Cultural Education Committee to The Board of Regents

-Your Committee on Cultural Education Committee had its scheduled meeting on January 11, 2016.
+Your Committee on Cultural Education had its scheduled meeting on January 22, 2018.
 Regent Roger Tilles, Chair of the Cultural Education Committee, submitted the following written report.
-In attendance were committee members: Regent Tilles, Chair, Regent Johnson, Regent Bendit, Regent Chin, Regent Cottrell, Regent Brown and Regent Ouderkirk.
-Absent Regents: Regent Cea, Regent Finn.
-In addition to CE Committee Members, in attendance were Commissioner Elia and Executive Deputy Commissioner Berlin
+In attendance were committee members: Regent Tilles, Chair, Regent Cea, Regent Cottrell (absent), Regent Chin, Regent Johnson (absent), Regent Ouderkirk and Regent Mead.
+Regents, in addition to CE Committee Members, in attendance were: Chancellor Rosa, Regent Collins, Regent Cashin, and Regent Mittler.
+Also in attendance were Commissioner Elia, Executive Deputy Commissioner Berlin, and Counsel and Deputy Commissioner for Legal Affairs Alison Bianchi.

 ITEMS FOR DISCUSSION